Sillson/g5_authenticatable/README.md

 ### Registering your OAuth application

-1. Visit the auth server admin console:
+1. Visit the auth server admin console and login:
   * For development, visit https://dev-auth.g5search.com/admin
   * For production, visit https://auth.g5search.com/admin
-2. Login as the default G5 admin (for credentials, see Brian Ricker or Chris Kraybill).
-3. Click "New Application"
+2. Click "New Application"
-4. Enter a name that recognizably identifies your application.
+3. Enter a name that recognizably identifies your application.
-5. Enter the redirect URI where the auth server should redirect after the user successfully authenticates.
+4. Enter the redirect URI where the auth server should redirect after the user successfully authenticates.
 It will be of the form `http://<your_host>/g5_auth/users/auth/g5/callback`.